laclasse-com/allow-multiple-accounts/readme.txt

 == Changelog ==

+= 3.0.3 (2015-07-09) =
+* Bugfix: Hook 'profile_update' and 'user_register' at higher priority to avoid conflicting with other plugins (e.g. MailPoet, MailPress)
+* Update: Hook 'pre_user_email' and 'pre_user_login' at lower priority to avoid potentially conflicting with other plugins
+* Update: Remap user email more precisely using user ID instead of email (though no problems noted with the old approach)

 = 3.0.2 (2015-04-16) =
 * Bugfix: compatibility fix for versions of WP older than 4.1; `$error->remove()` was introduced in 4.1